08-18-2010, 07:04 AM | #16 | |

 Device: none

-Embedding a subset to get Unicode in there?
+Question Embedding a subset to get Unicode in there?

 Quote:

-Some might be relatively easy to fix with a smallish font (vowels with macrons, used throughout the text), but there are also about a dozen Japanese characters used on just 2 pages, for which the only solution I can think of is embedding a whole Japanese font file -- around 5MB.
-Not ideal, huh?
 If there were some way to subset this in ePub that would be great, but I've not seen it anywhere.
 I suppose an alternative would be to 'extract' the characters from a Japanese font whose licensing terms allow it (I bet MS Mincho doesn't) and create a new font from them, just for this one book, which seems a bit silly -- and I suspect will also break various reading systems.
-Any advice? |

-08-19-2010, 05:53 AM | #19 | |
+Old 08-19-2010, 05:53 AM #19

 Addict